Zbahsoun/Election_Analysis/README.md

 ![This is an image](https://github.com/Zbahsoun/Election_Analysis/blob/main/Resources/Image%203.png)

-- The winning candidate, their votes count and percentage, and the winning county of the election:
+- The winning candidate, their total votes count and percentage, and the winning county of the election:

    - Winner: Diana DeGette
    - Winning Vote Count: 272,892